Back to DWU AI Articles

 West Coast Positioning:

-Alaska faces Southwest on transcontinental and regional routes, Delta and United on premium routes, and regional carriers on thin regional markets.
-The Virgin America integration (2016) positioned Alaska as a premium West Coast player, and the Hawaiian acquisition extends that positioning into Pacific premium markets.
+Alaska faces Southwest on transcontinental and regional routes, Delta and United on transcontinental routes, and regional carriers on thin regional markets.
+The Virgin America integration (2016) positioned Alaska as a West Coast player, and the Hawaiian acquisition extends that positioning into Pacific premium markets.

 Oneworld Alliance Benefit: